-The ACP is designed along the lines of the National Response Framework (NRF) and contains a ACP supported by incident annexes.
+The ACP is designed along the lines of the National Response Framework (NRF) and contains an ACP supported by Geographic Response Strategies (GRS) and incident annexes.

-The plan is designed to be used for every contingency and is supplemented by the appropriate annexex (to be added).
+The plan is designed to be used for every contingency and is supplemented by the appropriate appendices and sections.